rebase-helper/rebase-helper/README.md

 `$ docker run -it -e PACKAGE=foo rebasehelper/rebase-helper:latest`

-See [docker reference](https://rebase-helper.readthedocs.io/en/latest/user_guide/rebasing_in_container.html) for more information.
+See [container reference](https://rebase-helper.readthedocs.io/en/latest/user_guide/rebasing_in_container.html) for more information.

 ## What do I get from it?